tuwien-csd/damap-backend/CONTRIBUTING.md

 When describing issues, a reporter should describe the issue in a way that a developer can reproduce it.
 To help to create good issues, all the points in the issue template should be filled out.

+## Java Docs
+When publishing the package, java docs will be generated.
+In order to keep everything documented, adding java docs is really helpful.
+Times to run the java docs command:
+- Add, remove or update function
+- Add or remove class
+- Add, remove or update annotator/decorator
+- Add, remove or update test

+Creating java docs can be done via a command.
+We only care about:
+- parameters
+- return value
+- linking classes
+- throws info

+In order to run the command for the code in the src folder, run `mvn javadoc:fix -DfixTags=param,return,link,throws` In order to run the command for the code in the test folder, run `mvn javadoc:test-fix -DfixTags=param,return,link,throws`

+After that, also make sure to format the code ([see Code Formatting](#code-formatting)).

 ## Code Formatting

 This project uses a configured opinionated code formatter [spotless](https://github.com/diffplug/spotless).
 Letting a specific tool take care of the formatting lets developers